James L. Oberstar Professor of Law and Public Policy

-Berg has served as UST Law’s Associate Dean for Academic Affairs and as co-director of the Murphy Institute for Catholic Thought, Law, and Public Policy.
+Berg has served as UST School of Law’s Associate Dean for Academic Affairs and as co-director of the Murphy Institute for Catholic Thought, Law, and Public Policy.
 He has received the Religious Liberty Defender of the Year Award (1996) from the Christian Legal Society, the Alpha Sigma Nu Book Award (2004) from the Association of Jesuit Colleges and Universities, and the John Courtney Murray Award from DePaul University College of Law for contributions to church-state studies.

 Berg has also been a visiting professor at the University of Aix (France) and the University of Siena (Italy).
 He has made dozens of presentations to academic, professional, religious, and community groups and has testified before Congress and state legislatures multiple times.
 He contributes regularly to Mirror of Justice, a weblog on Catholic thought and law, and the Whole Life Democrat blog.
 He is past chair of the Law and Religion Section of the Association of American Law Schools and a current or past board member for several organizations, including the Democrats for Life of America.
 He collaborates on musical comedy shows with his wife Maureen, a playwright, and performs in the Twin Cities Gilbert & Sullivan company.